burcukolcak/burcukolcak.github.io/_pages/teaching.md

 You can see the workshops schedule  <a style="text-decoration:none" href = "https://libcal.rutgers.edu/calendar/nblworkshops?cid=4537&t=d&d=0000-00-00&cal=4537&inc=0" target = "blank_"> here</a>.

-<i> Please feel free to reach out to me for underlying materials related to courses or workshops.</i>
+<i> Please feel free to reach out to me for the underlying materials related to courses or workshops.</i>